dtrezise/multimodal-video-workflow-spilt-milk/README.md

 ![Sequence 04](images/RW_CatsWorkflow_Seq_04.jpg)

-The interaction culminates in a milk spill event, serving as the narrative payoff while maintaining continuity across motion-heavy shots.
+Introducing the new kitten characters to drink the spilt milk, serving as the narrative payoff while maintaining continuity across motion-heavy shots.

 ---